microsoft/surface-duo-app-samples/PhotoEditor/README.md

 * Android Studio
 * Surface Duo emulator

-This application also uses a beta release of the [Constraint Layout](https://developer.android.com/jetpack/androidx/releases/constraintlayout) package to facilitate image editing with the ImageFilterView class, and all button icons were downloaded from [here](https://material.io/resources/icons/?style=baseline).
+This application also uses a beta release of the [Constraint Layout](https://developer.android.com/jetpack/androidx/releases/constraintlayout) package to facilitate image editing with the ImageFilterView class, and all button icons were downloaded from the [Android Material Design](https://material.io/resources/icons/?style=baseline) website.

 ## Running the sample

 * Start Android Studio.
 * Open the PhotoEditor project: **File > Open**, navigate to file location of the  the **PhotoEditor** folder, then click **OK**.
 * Build your project: **Build > Make Project** or **Ctrl+F9**
-* Start the Surface Duo emulator (more instructions on how to use the emulator [here](https://docs.microsoft.com/dual-screen/android/use-emulator?tabs=java)).
+* Start the Surface Duo emulator
 * Select **"Microsoft SurfaceDuoEmulator API 29"** or **"Virtual Device"** from the list of Running Devices.
 * Run the project on the emulator: **Run > Run 'app'**, **Ctrl+F2**, or click the green play button.